Somniate/IWS_Final/README.txt

 Database: MySQL

-Run on xampp.
+run on xampp with local host.

-The homepage is the index.php file
+the homepage is the index.php file